Places: The Smallest Quadrant

 The Smallest Quadrant

-Southwest D.C. interests me because of its prominence in the history of urban development--serving as a case study in massive architectural changes and residential displacement that shifted its demographics in the 1940s and 50s—and a reimaging of how it can again change in present day, given the current development efforts already underway or slated to occur.
-Southwest is unique in D.C. because of its socio-economic mix of residents, where middle-income, low-income and wealthier residents live in close proximity to each other, frequenting the same public amenities, churches, parks and local businesses.
-Any changes to the neighborhood will impact everyone in some way and may either shift or reinforce the current community dynamic birthed from renewal efforts past.
+Southwest D.C. interests me because of its prominence in the history of urban development, a case study in massive architectural changes and residential displacement that shifted its demographics in the 1940s and 50s.
+The area has been reimagined with the Wharf’s 2017 transformation.
+Southwest is unique in D.C. for its socio-economic mix of residents, where middle-income, low-income and wealthier residents live in close proximity to each other, frequenting the same public amenities, churches, parks and local businesses.
+Neighborhood changes taking place right now will impact everyone in some way and may either shift or reinforce the current community dynamic birthed from renewal efforts past.

 As Southwest D.C. undergoes changes—a little over half a century after recovering from its first major overhaul—the images featured here capture key places on or near the waterfront in 2013-2015 so that we can look back on what the area looked like, where we are now, and what it might become.